Rob Goldstone On His Infamous Russia Email: 'I Had No Idea What I Was Talking About'

 His description in his interview and in a new book comport closely with what he has said in the past, including in testimony released by the Senate Judiciary Committee.

 Goldstone says his trade is music publicity.
-He writes in the new book, Pop Stars, Pageants, and Presidents: How an Email Trumped My Life about how he once traveled across Australia following Michael Jackson on tour.
-Now he's become a central part of the Russia imbroglio.
+He writes — in the new book, Pop Stars, Pageants and Presidents: How an Email Trumped My Life -- about how he once traveled across Australia following Michael Jackson on tour.
+Now he has become a central part of the Russia imbroglio.

 He testified before a grand jury as part of Robert Mueller's special counsel investigation into Russian election interference, and he has also been grilled behind closed doors by three different congressional committees.